 Relationships Australia’s education team have developed a range of tips to help support you during difficult times.
 As a free resource, we encourage you to share this with your community.
+Click here to download a PDF of these tips.

 During this time when we are collectively dealing with the effects of the ongoing COVID-19 pandemic, it is natural that some of us will cope better than others.
 At times, we may experience family, friends or neighbours reaching out to us for emotional support.